The story behind Murano glass

 Asymmetry

-Another characteristic that characterizes much of the Murano glass that is found around today is that since it is handmade and thus each individual piece of glass will have its own details.
-A good example is the Murano wall lamp below - if you look, it's asymmetrical as its center is offset and a uneven in its pattern.
-Furthermore, the swirl that encircles the center point does not have smooth lines as it closes in towards the center.
+Another characteristic that characterizes much of the Murano glass that is found around today is that since it is handmade, each individual piece of glass will have its own details.
+A good example is the Murano wall lamp below - if you look closely, it is asymmetrical as its center point is offset and a bit outdated.
+Furthermore, the swirl that encircles the center point is not completely smooth lines when it meets the center.
 What we at Farveladeland often see in the wall lamps in particular is precisely that the center of the swirl is not quite centrally located on the lamp and the pattern can therefore also vary.

 Vintage Murano peacock wall lamp 30cm